Ahmed Shiaan

 Ahmed Shiaan (އަހްމަދު ޝިއާން) is a Maldivian diplomat who served as the State Secretary, Chief of Protocol and current State Minister of Ministry of Foreign Affairs of Maldives.
 He was appointed when the Solih administration took office on 26 March 2018.

 Shiaan served as the Maldives Ambassador the European Union (EU), Netherlands, United Kingdom (UK), Belgium, and Luxembourg before his appointment to the Ministry of Foreign Affairs.

-He is a fluent speaker of Dhivehi, English, German and Hindi.
+Ahmed Shiaan is a fluent speaker of both Dhivehi and English.
+He understands Hindi and partly understands German.

 Career

 He joined the Ministry of Foreign Affairs in 1996 and held a variety of positions ranging from Head of Division to Head of Department to the Director of the Foreign Service Institute of Maldives.
 He has also represented Maldives in more than 50 countries.
 He later became the Ambassador to Belgium and the EU on 26 October 2016 during the Yameen administration.
 He was also the Ambassador to the UK on 31 October 2015 but was recalled back.